Frequently asked questions about Azure Kubernetes Service (AKS)

 Can I stop or de-allocate all my VMs?

-While AKS has resilience mechanisms to withstand such a config and recover from it, this isn't a supported configuration.
+While AKS has resilience mechanisms to withstand such a config and recover from it, it isn't a supported configuration.
 Stop your cluster instead.

 Can I use custom VM extensions?